- Brand name

 Generally all parts of the body can be affected.

 Ask your doctor if you have any questions about why Berinert® has been prescribed for you.

 How Berinert® works

 This product is made from human plasma (this is the liquid part of the blood).
 It contains the human protein C1 esterase inhibitor as the active ingredient.
-It treats the symptoms of an HAE attack by replacing the missing or malfunctioning C1 esterase inhibitor protein your body needs.
+It treats the HAE attack by replacing the missing or malfunctioning C1 esterase inhibitor protein your body needs.

 Before you are given Berinert®

 Do not have Berinert® if you are allergic to:

 - protein C1 esterase inhibitor